-Here are the biggest rumored differences between the Apple Watch Series 8 vs. Apple Watch Series 7, from price and design to feature and battery life.
+But if you're curious about what's new, or are thinking of upgrading from an older Apple Watch device, here are all the differences between the Apple Watch Series 8 vs. Apple Watch Series 7, from price and design to feature and battery life.

 Apple Watch Series 8 vs. Series 7: Price

-Apple has held steady on the same Apple Watch prices for several years, so we expect the Apple Watch 8 price will match the price of the Apple Watch 7.
-The Apple Watch 7 starts at $399 for the 41mm model, with premiums for the larger 45mm model and cellular connectivity.
-You can often find the Apple Watch 7 on sale with the best Apple Watch deals, too.
+Apple has held steady on the same Apple Watch prices for several years, with the Apple Watch Series 8 starting price matching that of the Apple Watch 7.
+The Apple Watch 8 starts at $399 for the 41mm model, with premiums for the larger 45mm model and cellular connectivity.

 Apple Watch Series 8 vs. Series 7: Design